slackapi/bolt-examples-aws-re-invent-2020/api-gateway-lambda/javascript/README.md

 ## 6. Test your Slack app

-You can test your app by opening a Slack workspace and saying "hello" to your app:
+You can test your app by opening a Slack workspace and mentioning your app:

-> 💬 hello!
+> 💬 Howdy @MySlackBot!
 >
 > 🤖 Hey there, Jane!

-_Remember, your app must be the channel or DM where you say "hello"._
+_Remember, your app must be in the channel or DM where you mention it._

 ## 7. Run on local machine